akhilrao/akhilrao.github.io/pages/about.md

 Pedagogically, I'm very interested in the use of games and experiential learning to teach mathematical and economic concepts.

 My research is mostly about the environmental and industrial economics of outer space, with a second agenda about environmental disasters featuring strong biophysical couplings with economic activity (e.g. infectious disease, fires).
 There is usually a computational or dynamic flavor in my work.
-My research is motivated by a desire to see us make better use of limited resources and fragile environments.

 #### academic research